rdinter/CAUV/4-presentations/4-projections-2019-2020.md

 <p class="caption">\label{fig:exp-2019}</p>
 </div>

-This adjustment procedure will not be present in tax year of 2020 and beyond as the phase-in was only intended to affect one one set of phased-in values based on the triennial update of property assessments.
+This adjustment procedure will not be present in the 2020 tax year and beyond as the phase-in was only intended to affect one set of phased-in values based on the triennial update of property assessments.
 Because of this, we have further pushed our projections for the 2020 tax year by extending each component in the CAUV calculation an additional year with as much of the available data as possible.

 Our preliminary results indicate stable values for commodity yields, commodity rotation, and capitalization to remain similar to our projections for 2019.
 Further, the input costs and commodity prices are anticipated to further decline with a more pronounced decline for prices than input costs.
 At this time, our expected projections for the 2020 tax year are: